MaxPaiPai/enhanced_centrality/README.md

 # enhanced_centrality
-A collection of unified enhanced network centralities built based on parent classical centralities.
-Effectively solves excess of ties in classical centralities.
+A collection of unified enhanced network centralities built to effectively solve excess of ties in classical centralities.

 """
-Work in progress
+This is a work in progress
 """